mickaperrot/gcp-whisper-benchmark/README.md

 Run all the cells.
 When complete, the WER results will display.
 A `wer_diagnosis` folder is created containing diagnosis HTML files to highligth transcripts quality compared to ground truth.

+## (Optional)  Generate Google Cloud SRT transcripts ##
+Run the notebook `Transcript_generation/generate_gcp_srt_transcripts.ipynb`.
+Set in the 1st cell the project ID, the GCS URI to the transcripts from the previous test and the GCS URI to ground truth transcripts.
+Run all the cells.
+When complete, srt transcripts should be available in the target GCS folder.